athkishore/chikkadb-ts/README.md

-> This project is in the initial stages of development.
+> This project is in the initial stages of development and is not yet functional.
 Feel free  to look around and play with the code.
 >
+> You might also be interested in checking out the companion exploration packages at https://github.com/athkishore/chikkadb-journey

 # Introduction

-SQLite-Mongo is envisaged as a mongod-compatible server application, which you can connect to using any of your favourite MongoDB clients or language drivers.
+ChikkaDB is envisaged as a mongod-compatible server application, which you can connect to using any of your favourite MongoDB clients or language drivers.
 The plan is to use SQLite as the storage backend.

+The name of the project is a tribute to the beautiful city of Bengaluru in the diverse southern Indian state of Karnataka.
+'Chikka' in Kannada means 'small', 'little', 'young' (as in younger sibling), etc.

 The idea for this project is the result of my frustration at mongod being restricted to a narrow range of environments.
 For a while, I was hopeful that [FerretDB](https://www.ferretdb.com/) would fill the gap, but with v2 they have completely dropped the SQLite backend to focus on Postgres.

-The goals of SQLite-Mongo are ambitious and modest at once.
+The goals of ChikkaDB are ambitious and modest at once.
 It will never aim to be a full-fledged distributed database - no replication or sharding.
 However, it aims to implement as completely as possible the rich MongoDB commands (including sessions).
 So completely as to be able to effectively substitute mongod with sqlite-mongo for single-node operations.

 # Roadmap

 The first version will be written in Typescript (the only language I'm fluent in currently).
 The aim is to implement enough database commands to support basic CRUD functionality.
 Each document will be stored in a single JSON field in an SQLite table.

-If this turns out to be successful, I have a more ambitious plan of reimplementing the server in C or another similar language to make it more performant.
-I also see some scope in writing SQLite extensions that can possibly store and operate on BSON natively.
+If this turns out to be successful, I have a more ambitious plan of reimplementing the server in C or another similar language like Rust, to make it more performant.
+I also see some scope in writing SQLite extensions that can possibly carry out optimized Mongo-style operations on SQLite's JSONB, or even store and operate on BSON natively.

 A more detailed roadmap will be made available as the project evolves.